johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-15-webpack-overview/index.md

 > Plugins are the backbone of webpack. ...
 They serve the purpose of doing anything else that a loader cannot do.

+This is helpful when you remind yourself that a loader takes a file, processes it, and passes the output of that processing to webpack.
+It is single-file-oriented, if you like.
+A plugin is what you use when you want to do something that isn't single-file-oriented.

 So maybe it's easier to give you some examples.
 We already have one plugin in our app, the `HtmlWebpackPlugin`.
 This plugin generates an HTML file that includes our bundled JavaScript file(s).
-It's a very useful plugin, and it's one of the most popular plugins in the webpack ecosystem.
-It's also a good example of a plugin that does something that a loader can't do.

 #### `DefinePlugin`